 There are four good reasons why RELX should sell Reed Exhibitions:

 - It is the smallest of RELX’s four divisions and, in 2017, was the slowest-growing.
 Exhibitions are clearly non-core to a group whose business, scientific and professional information is faster-growing and with more dependable subscriptions and transactional revenues.
-Almost 75% of all RELX revenues is from electronic media.
+Almost 75% of all RELX revenue is from electronic media.
 Its 2017 annual report introduction is a giveaway: “RELX Group is a global provider of information and analytics for professional and business customers across industries.”
 But analysts seeking clues to the company’s continuing commitment to exhibitions have sometimes been persuaded by expansive talk of group-wide technology sharing.
 More telling, though, is the unconvincing way that ReedEx is lumped into the group’s online “transactional” revenues in professional sectors.
 That’s a real stretch.
 Exhibitor and sponsorship revenue are, of course, much more like the advertising that the parent company once aggressively rid itself of.
 Similarly, it downplays the even less strategic portfolio of B2C exhibitions which may account for at least 5% of ReedEx’s revenue.

 - Exhibition valuations are hot, with UBM being acquired for 13-14 x EBITDA.
 Even Ascential’s declining UK exhibitions this month were sold to ITE for 13x.
 ReedEx might attract a bid of almost £5bn (ie 17x 2018 profit of, say, £300m) – equivalent to 15% of the £33bn value of RELX.
 The access to funds of private equity-owned Clarion (UK) and Comexposium (France), and the public companies Informa, Ascential and Emerald, would guarantee a juicy auction for ReedEx.
 Some reckon that China’s fast-growing CTFC might also want to go global.
 The fragmented global ownership of exhibitions means there should be few regulatory barriers to acquisition by even the largest operators, none of which will have market shares above 7-8%.
 (ReedEx has long been market leader with just 5%)